By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 689|Pages: 2|4 min read

 After obtaining data and determining information such as which types of accommodations were used, how many alternative assessments were taken, and which scores were not included in the school’s improvement index, educators should examine the data to identify expected results, unexpected results, and common errors among students.
 The educators should determine how many students with disabilities took standardized tests and evaluate their scores.
+Additionally, educators should analyze trends over time to identify consistent patterns or anomalies in student performance.
 The educators should also consider more detailed information such as how many students with certain categories of disabilities were tested and how many students received accommodations in each category of disability.
 Comparison of scores throughout a single year at each grade level, in a single grade across several years, or in multiple groups in multiple years can provide valuable information to show the areas in which students are improving or struggling.
 Educators must address challenges in interpreting data that include small changes causing large impacts within small groups of students, the lack of clear differentiation of scores in state score reporting, and the transfer of students between general and special education.
-The final step in interpreting data is the creation of teams of teachers that will develop strategies for future improvement based on the students’ performance.
+The final step in interpreting data is the creation of teams of teachers that will develop strategies for future improvement based on the students’ performance (Smith, 2020).

 According to the Individuals with Disabilities Education Act (IDEA), educators must create an individualized education program (IEP) for students with disabilities.
 Since students with special needs are required to have access to the general curriculum, the IEP describes how the student will be involved in general education.
 The IEP includes information such as the student’s current performance and needs, goals to be measured on an annual basis, progress data, and a description of the student’s participation in extracurricular and curricular activities alongside children with and without disabilities.
+Importantly, the IEP serves as a roadmap for educators and parents to ensure consistent and targeted support for the student.
 Students with exceptionalities must be included in assessment programs but may be provided with accommodations as necessary.
 States and local districts should create accommodation policies that include guidelines for alternate assessments for students with disabilities who are unable to take part in general assessments.
-Scores of students with disabilities must be reported along with the students’ peers.
+Scores of students with disabilities must be reported along with the students’ peers (Jones & Lee, 2019).

 Browse our vast selection of original essay samples, each expertly formatted and styled